 Penland's instructors include both studio artists and professional educators.
 We are looking for artists doing interesting work who are also excellent teachers with these qualities: a willingness to be generous with information, strong technical skills, good interpersonal skills, an ability to teach conceptual information.
-We encourage innovative workshops, workshops that advance contemporary expressions in various media as well as workshops that incorporate or emphasize historic information and processes.
+We encourage innovative classes, classes that advance contemporary expressions in various media as well as classes that incorporate or emphasize historic information and processes.

 It's helpful if instructors have some familiarity with the school.
-And please remember that most of our workshops are open to students at all skill levels (including beginners) and we attract students of all ages, with a minimum age of 18.
-The spread of ages and skills is challenging but can make for exciting workshop if the instructor is prepared to work with it.
+And please remember that most of our classes are open to students at all skill levels (including beginners) and we attract students of all ages, with a minimum age of 18.
+The spread of ages and skills is challenging but can make for exciting classes if the instructor is prepared to work with it.

 Each year, about half of our instructors are people who have taught here before.
 The other half are selected from recommendations, applications, and direct solicitation on our part.
 If you apply, please understand that we get many applications each year.

 Once we receive your proposal, we will contact you if we need more information or have any questions.
 If a teaching slot that is a good match for you and your proposal becomes available, we will contact you.
 We schedule classes about a year and a half ahead of time.
-Please visit the workshops section of our website or look at several of our catalogs to get a sense of the range of workshops taught each year.
+Please visit the classes section of our website or look at several of our catalogs to get a sense of the range of classes taught each year.